a-sturt123/CPT-IDS-Query/proposal.md

 ---

 ## 12. Documentation & Knowledge Transfer Plan
-Explain how this project will be documented.
-Please note that this should include documentation in the UVDesk knowledgebase at the very least.
-Programming projects should include readme.md files.
+The README will detail the functions of .py files, the SQL schemas, and the directory tree.

-Include:
+A deployment duide will outline the

-- README or user documentation
+Included:
-- Deployment or maintenance guides
+- README
-- How another student or administrator could continue the project
+- Deployment guide will include cron job details, and scripts for automation.

 ---